PeterLenon/Trade_It/README.md

 # Trade_It!
 Trading Bot for Cryptocurrencies, Indices, Funds, Forex etc
 # Welcome to the Trade_It repository!
-This is a Trading Bot.
-Whether you're a developer, contributor, or just curious, we're excited to have you here.

 ## Table of Contents